Probabilistic algorithm for computing all local minimizers of Morse functions on a compact domain: Introduction

 In the three-dimensional case, the construction of polynomial approximants based on tensor products is generalized in \chebfunthree, by means of Tucker representations (see~\cite{Dolgov}).
 We report on practical experiments in the three-dimensional case, showing that the methodology brought by this paper yields polynomial approximants of smaller degrees than the ones built by \chebfunthree and still can tackle the global optimization \cref{pbm} (while \chebfunthree focuses on converging to the maximum or the minimum of the function).

 Finally, we show in \cref{exm:deuflhard_4d} that our methods scale to the \(4\)-dimensional case.

 \paragraph*{Acknowledgments.} The authors thank Albert Cohen, Matthieu Dolbeault, Giovanni Migliorati and David Papp for insightful discussions and suggestions.
 This research was supported by the grants FA8665-20-1-7029 and FA8655-25-1-7469 of the European Office of Aerospace Research and Development of the Air Force Office of Scientific Research (AFOSR).
+We also thank the reviewers for their suggestions that helped to improve this paper.